-These sticky buns stood out for me.
-I noticed that this recipe uses actual caramel instead of a mixture of brown sugar and butter.
+These sticky buns also stood out for me.
+I noticed that this sticky bun recipe uses actual caramel instead of a mixture of brown sugar and butter.
 Imagine how good that tastes?
-It really had my tastes bud begging me to try this recipe.
+It really had my tastes bud begging me to try it.

 - 16 KRAFT Caramels